Dr. Andrew Allen

 Tim Justus, a Louisiana native, received the Bachelor of Music degree in Trumpet Performance from Northeast Louisiana University, and the Master of Music and Doctor of Musical Arts degrees in trumpet performance and pedagogy from Louisiana State University.
 Dr. Justus is chair of the Department of Music, and teaches courses in music theory at MSU.
 Prior to accepting his current position, he was chair of the Department of Music at Dickinson State University, Dickinson, ND, and taught studio trumpet and theory at the University of the Ozarks in Clarksville, AR, and North Dakota State University in Fargo, ND.

 Dr. Justus was a member of the United States Marine Field Band and appeared over 200 times as cornet and trumpet soloist throughout the United States, Canada and the Far East.
 He has been a member of the Chicago Civic Orchestra, the Arkansas Symphony, Fargo-Moorhead Symphony, Baton Rouge Symphony, and has performed regularly with many others including the Richmond and New Orleans Symphony Orchestras, and was lead trumpet for Carnival Cruises, Miami, FL.
 Dr. Justus has performed at the International Trumpet Guild, Maryland Early Brass Institute, the Virginia Early Music Center and Gulf Coast Brass Symposium.
+In addition, over his career he has performed with such artists as Percy Sledge, The Moody Blues, The Four Topps, The Spinners, Tina Turner, The Righteous Brothers, Paul Revere and the Raiders and at the Weill Recital Hall at Carnegie Hall in New York in January 2000.
 His cornet and piano, cornet and band, and band arrangements are published by Eighth Note Publications in Markham, Ontario, Canada and Bandfolio, Inc. in Birmingham, Alabama.

 Mr. Gary Lewis